 The Court Advocacy Program works with victims of domestic violence in the Circuit Court of Cook County Fifth and Sixth Municipal Districts, providing education on domestic violence and the Illinois Domestic Violence Act, and information and support on legal options.
 This program equips victims with a safety plan and advocates on their behalf with the legal system.
-In FY16, CCSS helped 985 females and 128 males with advocacy services.
-Staff members also work with 14 police departments on a formal basis to assist police officers with follow-up for victims.
+In FY19, trained professionals, many of whom are bilingual, at both the Markham and Bridgeview courthouses assisted 1,136 adult clients with services in court.